-- Teen drivers are three times more likely to have speeding tickets.
+- Teen drivers are three times more likely to get speeding tickets.

-- Around 84% of people use seat belts.
+- Around 16% of people don’t wear seat belts.

-- About 481,000 drivers use cell phones while driving; an estimated 25% of accidents involve phone use.
+- About 481,000 drivers use cell phones while driving, while an estimated 25% of accidents involve phone use.

 - Around 16% of drivers are uninsured.